-then, after years of building experience writing and performing locally in western new york, i decided i wasn’t ready for / didn’t want pressures of booking studio time and realized i didn’t want to feel watched through a glass. i wanted the freedom to record at any time or anywhere – even in my pajamas.
+Then, after years of building experience writing and performing locally in Western New York, I decided I didn’t want the pressures of booking studio time and realized I didn’t want to feel watched through a glass.
+I wanted the freedom to record at any time or anywhere – even in my pajamas.

-i took it upon myself to study the art of home recording and music production. thanks to Graham from The Recording Revolution‘s hundreds of free tutorials and blog posts, and missing lots of high school while holding high grades, i started releasing music.
+I took it upon myself to study the art of home recording and music production.
+Thanks to Graham from The Recording Revolution‘s hundreds of free tutorials and blog posts, I started releasing music.

-in 2013 i released five of my original songs on an ep titled “dusk at dawn”. that name came to me in the middle of study hall in 8th grade, and i thought it sounded cool. so i wrote a song with that title into an old twilight notebook and worked it with my guitar when i got home.
+In 2013 I released five of my original songs on an EP titled “Dusk At Dawn.” that name came to me in the middle of study hall in 8th grade.
+So I wrote a song with that title into an old Twilight notebook and worked it with my guitar when I got home.

-i had a not so great laptop that i bought from my brother that had a broken keyboard and USB port, and eventually, a mic tapped the corner of the screen and the backlight burned out. but before that happened i got a USB to xlr mic cable and Mixcraft 6. and that’s how i recorded that first ep.
+I had a not so great laptop that I bought from my brother that had a broken keyboard and USB port, and eventually, a microphone tapped the corner of the screen and the backlight burned out.
+But before that happened, I got a USB to XLR microphone cable and Mixcraft 6. and that’s how I recorded that first EP.

-after long enough of being really bad i started to get ok. i saw an ad after the Grammy’s in 2014 for GRAMMY CAMP.
+After long enough of being bad, I started to get ok.
+I saw an ad after the Grammy’s in 2014 for GRAMMY CAMP.

-[grammy camp is a live-in music industry camp where participants with varied interests learn how the music business works. they leave with a greater sense of how they can develop a strategy that will increase their chances of having a successful career in music. u.s. citizens currently be enrolled in high school are eligible to apply.”]
+[Grammy camp is a live-in music industry camp where participants with varied interests learn how the music business works.
+They leave with a greater sense of how they can develop a strategy that will increase their chances of having a successful career in music.
+U .S. citizens currently are enrolled in high school are eligible to apply.”]

 More than 6 million students took at least one online course in 2015, representing more than a quarter (29.7 percent) of all higher education enrollments that year, according to a new report from Digital Learning Compass.
 Put another way, the number of students who have taken a “distance education” course rose by 3.9 percent in 2015, adding an additional 226,375 online students to the virtual attendance rolls.
 Between 2012 and 2015, the number of on-campus students has declined by 5 percent, losing a total of 931,317.

-so yeah. grammy camp was my first time working with others in a studio environment. and since i tend[ed] to self-isolate, i soon realized that working alone had caused me to develop poor habits.
+Grammy camp was my first time working with others in a studio environment.
+And since I tend[ed] to self-isolate, I soon realized that working alone had caused me to develop poor habits.

-i had to miss an exam at the end of june to attend, i woke up at 4 am eastern time [i had to make it to LA by noon from Buffalo], flew 7 hours west and then met over 70 people on the same day. i was overwhelmed, but in the best way. i even forgot a towel for the dormitory stay (it was my first time.) but i roughed it when i realized the dorm blankets were very… ‘towel-esque’. so yeah, that was fun, i just met all these new amazing people and bam! here was this potentially embarrassing towel situation, but i just laughed it off.
+I had to miss an exam at the end of June to attend, I woke up at 4 am eastern time [I had to make it to LA by noon from Buffalo], flew 7 hours west and then met over 70 people on the same day.
+I was overwhelmed but in the best way.
+I even forgot a towel for the dormitory stay (it was my first time.), but I roughed it when I realized the dorm blankets were quite… ‘towel-esque.’
+Yeah, that was fun, I just met all these new amazing people and bam!
+Here was this potentially embarrassing towel situation, but I just laughed it off.

-i’m very grateful for my grammy camp friends; it was very cool to meet so many people my age this involved in music. i was just so used to being the only one in class who knows how to work a daw, except my friends that i’d been teaching of course!
+I’m very grateful for my grammy camp friends; it was very cool to meet so many people my age this involved in music.
+I was accustomed to being the only one in around town who knows how to work a DAW, except my friends that I’d been teaching of course!

 on dusk at dawn 2.0